Also known as: deep squat hold, deep squat, third-world squat, ass-to-grass squat, deep heel-down squat

 How to Do Low Squat Hold

-- Descend slowly: Squat down by pushing hips back and knees outward, keeping knees aligned over toes until hip crease drops below knee level.
+- Lower into squat: Push hips back and bend knees, keeping knees tracking over toes.
+Descend until hip crease drops below knee level while maintaining an upright chest.

 Muscle Groups